It is not recommended to go in a hot tub with a tampon because the heat can increase the risk of Toxic Shock Syndrome (TSS).

 Other than those considerations, there’s no reason why many women and you shouldn’t enjoy a nice soak in the same hot tubs, while menstruating!

 Dress for occasion, wear loose clothing when you swim if it’s possible and then wear a swimsuit.
 It is best to avoid wearing tampons and a cotton pad, since they may cause irritation.
-Use a hot tub for cramp relief Use only water lubricant for your partner.
+Use a hot tub for cramp relief.
+Use only water lubricant for your partner.